f-z-coder/Netflix_Clone/README.md

 This project is a fully responsive clone of the Netflix landing page, created using HTML, CSS, and JavaScript.
 It showcases essential front-end development skills including layout design, responsive web development, and basic DOM manipulation.

+## Live Demo
+You can view the live version of the project here: [Netflix Landing Page Clone](https://nc-landing-page.netlify.app/)

 ## Preview

 ![Netflix Landing Page Preview](https://github.com/f-z-coder/Netflix_Clone/blob/master/imgs/preview.png)